-July 11 is Amazon Prime Day, a holiday to celebrate the anniversary of Amazon!
+Amazon Prime Day is a holiday to celebrate the anniversary of Amazon!
+This year, the shopping holiday starts at noon on Monday, July 16th and lasts until midnight on July 17th.
 Amazon celebrated the first annual Amazon Prime Day on July 15, 2015 in honor of the company’s 20 year anniversary.
 The holiday, which is now celebrated annually, features incredible deals designed to rival those of Black Friday—if you’re an Amazon Prime member that is.
 Prime was established in 2005, and today there are tens of millions of Prime members all over the world who pay a yearly or monthly fee for free shipping, streaming, and more.

 Amazon Prime Day - Survey Results

 TOP 5 MOST IN-DEMAND AMAZON PRIME DAY DEALS – MILENNIALS (18-34)

 #1: Toys and kids’ and babies’ items (32%)

 #3: Beauty and health items (14%)

 TOP 5 MOST IN-DEMAND AMAZON PRIME DAY DEALS – GEN X (35-54)

 #3: Toys and kids’ and babies’ items (14%)